-Then this basic guide to website planning is for you.
+Then this detailed guide to planning your website is for you.

-Note: This section continues from the previous article where we take you through the process of planning a web presence.
+Note: This section continues from the previous article where we provide important information related to planning your new web presence.

-- For Part 1 of the article, go here: Planning Your Website – The First Steps – Part 1
+- For Part 1 of the article, go here: Planning Your Website – A Basic Guide – Part 1

-Understanding The Website Planning Process – Part 3
+How To Plan Your Website – Understanding The Process – Part 3

-In Part One of this article, we looked at the following areas of the website planning process:
+In Part 1 of this article, we covered the following areas of the website planning process:

-- Step 3 – Managing Your Web Technology
+- Step 3 – Manage Your Website’s Technology

 - Step 6 – Defining Web Site Categories

-- Step 7 – Plan Your Content Strategy
+- Step 7 – Create Your Content Strategy

-You’re almost there with the initial website planning work.
-In this phase of the site planning process, we are going to set up an initial content publishing schedule, decide what kinds of content you will create for your website, and decide who is going to do what on your site.
+You’re almost done with the initial website planning work.
+In this phase of the planning process, we are going to set up an initial publishing schedule for your website or blog, decide what kinds of content you are going to create for your website or blog, and decide who will do what on your website.

-Step 8 – Create Your Content Or Blog Publishing Schedule
+Step 8 – Your Content Or Blog Publishing Schedule

-You should be publishing content regularly for your business to grow online.
+You should publish content regularly in order for your digital presence to grow.
 A content publishing system is the most productive and effective way to plan, schedule, and track your content creation and publishing process.

-Once you have created an initial list of content ideas, the next step is to set up an initial content or blog publishing schedule.
+After creating an initial list of content ideas, the next step is to set up an initial blog or content publishing schedule.

-Although this step may not seem to be connected to the process of building your website, as you go through the process of creating a content publishing schedule and then thinking about what types of content you need and who will be responsible for managing all of this (see Steps 9 and 10 below) will help you understand what kind of additional services or resources your business will need as soon as your website has been built.
+Although this step may not seem to be related to the process of building your website or blog, as you go through the process of creating a content publishing schedule and then thinking about what types of content you will need and who will be responsible for managing the content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services or resources your business will need as soon as your website has been created.

 Tip #1 – Publish Consistently

-This is the step where you are actively marketing and promoting your business online through content, and so it’s essential that you create a habit of publishing content on your site as consistently as possible.
+This is the step where you actively market and promote your business with content, and so it’s essential that you develop a habit of publishing content on your website or blog as consistently as possible.

-Start by making a commitment to add a new post each week or fortnight to your website or blog.
-Decide on a specific day of the week and the time of day that you will sit down to write your articles.
+Start by making a commitment to add a new post each week or fortnight to your website.
+Decide on a specific day of the week and time that you will sit down to write your blog posts or articles.
 Allow 1-2 hours to create and publish (or schedule for publishing) each article or blog post.

 Now, commit to making this into a regular habit.
-Monitor this activity and if you need to, fine tune your content publishing schedule accordingly.
+Keep monitoring your commitment and if necessary, adjust your publishing schedule accordingly.

 Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.